 While it is possible to adapt Excel and other software packages to do this kind of coding, experience in analysing data in this way to produce causal maps as well as tables led us to collaborate in the creation of a bespoke software package - www.causalmap.app.
-This is the package we now use and recommend for all QuIP analysis, and in which the illustrative material below has also been produced.
+This is the package in which the illustrative material below has also been produced.